 One of the leading MRAs from Hyderabad illustrated this concept in a very nice way.
 He gave me this scenario – “Consider you are in a busy marketplace when a woman suddenly shouts for help.
 Someone has stolen her bag and is running away.”
 He asked me to describe the thief.
 As usual, like any normal man I described the thief as a needy man…etc..
 He asked, why was that the thief couldn’t be a woman?
 I told him, that normally we don’t see women snatching bags or chains etc. He then asked, “Can a woman be that thief?”
 My answer was – “I can’t think of”.
 And the reason was I knew my mother and felt every woman was like my mother.
 I had no definite reasoning for that thinking.
 Then he said, we ourselves always think that a man is the criminal and hence spread misandry in different forms, mostly unknowingly.
 So when we see a woman is yelling and a man standing there, almost instantly we decide that the man is the criminal and need to be punished.
 If a woman cries, we think some man is behind her misery and she needs help and if a man cries we think he is a loser and needed to be taught a lesson.
 He explained the concept of prejudice against men in this way.

 Since we all think this way and make a man criminal even before we hear him out, we propagate misandry and since we always have this preconceived notion that men are criminals, justice to men are denied.
 Law enforcing agencies, police, lawyers and judges are one of us and they also portray the same feeling.
 So when a woman accuses a man of any atrocity, the man becomes guilty even before a trial.
-This is the same misandry that led us to demand death penalty in Delhi gang-rape case even before they were pronounced guilty.
+This is the same misandry that led us to demand the death penalty in the Delhi gang-rape case even before they were pronounced guilty.
 Society had decided the accused was guilty simply based on media reports.

 Protesting Misandry vs. Supporting Male Criminals

 So the MRAs including me protest against misandry.
 We want to stop male hatred in this society in all possible ways.
 So when we protest against the demonstration after Delhi or Mumbai gang rape and criticize the protestors for creating misandry and prejudice against men, do we try to safeguard the rapists?
 Do we try to prove the rapists were right and society is unnecessarily making them criminals?
-Or we want to trivialize rape when we say 75% rape cases are false etc?
+Or we want to trivialize rape when we say 75% of rape cases are false etc?

 NO, it is never true.
-We protest against the misandry created by these activities that have a snowballing effect in the society.
+We protest against the misandry created by these activities that have a snowballing effect in society.
 That forces us to believe that men are criminals in every situation.
 That hurts our male image of being a protector of our family.
 We consider ourselves (not being a rapist but still responsible for those rapes) as criminals and hence we see male celebrities like Shah Rukh Khan commenting that he is ‘ashamed to be a man’ after the infamous Delhi gang rape.
 It is because as a man himself he felt he has failed to provide a sense of security to his children.
 Have you ever seen any woman celebrity doing that when women file false cases or drive someone to commit suicide or cut her husband into pieces simply because of her adultery?

 Misandry and Justice

-We believe that every individual should have a right to defend him/herself before judged guilty and should be given fair chance to present his side of the story.
+We believe that every individual should have a right to defend him/herself before judged guilty and should be given a fair chance to present his side of the story.
 Many of us who were following the Delhi case from the beginning knew that the boy and girl chose an empty luxury bus as they wanted to get private on the bus.
 When the bus driver and helper protested they became abusive and hence a brawl and then assault of the two.
 We still don’t know the details of the brawl but that detailed incident should be left to the court to decide.
 But none of the people who protested vigorously for the death penalty seized India gate for a long time and killed a policeman on duty ever thought that our judicial system could deliver justice and instead delivered instant death penalty for the accused.

 Does that mean, I am supporting the bus helper and driver in assaulting the couple?
 NO, I still think they should have asked them to get down from the bus and kept it that level.
 But, this incident also raises a question that did we become so independent that we can perform any act anywhere?
 Where is the meaning of civilization then?
 There are some private acts that we do inside four walls of our house, or hotel or someone’s house.
 When we bring those private acts to the public, it becomes an issue of public interest and can’t remain as private.
 If we respect our privacy only then others will respect the same.
 If we don’t do that, we should not expect others to respect our privacy.

-When we make a rape case so big that we start projecting an entire city unsafe (and mostly media has to be blamed for that) we create huge misandry in the society.
+When we make a rape case so big that we start projecting an entire city unsafe (and most media has to be blamed for that) we create huge misandry in the society.
 Media selectively choose rape and make them sensational just to gain some TRP.
 We propagate the feeling of insecurity, through sharing the news in different forums and discussing them in all forums.
-The same feeling of insecurity is used by feminists to pass different gender biased extreme laws in the name of women empowerment.
+The same feeling of insecurity is used by feminists to pass different gender-biased extreme laws in the name of women empowerment.
 Read this and see how Delhi Gang Rape was used to amend some unrelated laws just to create a new form of legal terrorism.
 We need to remember in similar cases that one ‘Hyderabad Bomb Blast’ doesn’t make the entire city/country unsafe and we should refrain from creating a sense of frustration among the citizens.
-Today, thanks to all protests and candle marches due to Delhi incident, women and anyone related to young women are so much afraid that they look at any stranger male with suspicion.
+Today, thanks to all protests and candle marches due to the Delhi incident, women and anyone related to young women are so much afraid that they look at any stranger male with suspicion.

 Misandry In Our Daily Life

 I remember an incident that happened to me one month after the Delhi incident.
 I boarded an auto from my house when two women along with a man also came to board the same auto.
 In Hyderabad, women are given back seat whenever they arrive and any man occupying the same seat is asked to go to the front seat even though it is uncomfortable and the fare is same (preference is given to women in the name of equality).
 I was eating something and my both the hands were full and so I denied going to the front seat and instead suggested the two women might occupy the back seat and the man can take the front one.
 In this case, the man came to beat me (with abuses – ‘Saale ladki ke baaju baithega”) as if I had molested his woman companion.
 Obviously, I have asked him to get lost then but the point is we have started expecting so much respect for women that we already forgot they are living human beings.
 Forget about equal rights, it is only women rights we have today (reserved seats in buses, reserved compartments in trains, ladies special trains that run empty, ladies special busses and still we say women are deprived).
 Chivalry extended to women becomes a right for them and still, they cry for equality.
-Also when there is so much of false sense of respect created, people start creating their own definition of respect and start demanding funny things. [fyi..in Sweden recently feminists demanded men to urinate sitting and not standing as that is disrespectful to women and not equal rights. and hence in this feminist country, the toilets are redesigned.
+Also when there is so much of false sense of respect created, people start creating their own definition of respect and start demanding funny things. [fyi..in Sweden recently feminists demanded men to urinate sitting and not standing like that is disrespectful to women and not equal rights. and hence in this feminist country, the toilets are redesigned.
 Also, men are not allowed to wear shorts and come to the workplace so they are wearing skirts.
 Don’t respect women so much that the feminists start demanding the same in India too].

 Recently there was a hue and cry about some of Delhi Metro Rail footage of a couple being private in Metro Rail, being out in public domain.
 Women’s groups demanded punishment for CISF personnel who leaked those security footage stating those were private acts.
-Question to them is why are those private acts not performed in private?
-If someone chooses metro railway for one’s private act how can she expect those to remain private at all?
+The question to them is why are those private acts not performed in private?
+If someone chooses the metro railway for one’s private act how can she expect those to remain private at all?

 Coming back to Nirbhaya incident, if we consider that the bus driver and helper should not have reacted, then what would have happened if the girl complained about rape in their bus later?
 Will the society or our judicial system ever pardon the bus employees for being ignorant of the fact that one crime was happening on their bus?
 So in either case, they were in trouble.